Maryland's 5th congressional district

-History

 When it was defined in 1788, the 5th Congressional District centered on Salisbury, Maryland.
 It consisted of the current Maryland counties of Caroline, Dorchester, Wicomico, Somerset, and Worcester.
 In 1792 the boundaries of Maryland's congressional districts were redrawn, and the 5th District was made to include Baltimore and Baltimore County.

+This district is safely Democratic, and has been in Democratic hands uninterrupted since the retirement of Lawrence Hogan (father of future Governor of Maryland Larry Hogan) in 1975.
+He was succeeded by Gladys Spellman, who served from 1975 until the seat was declared vacant by the House due to her falling into a coma in 1980.
+Hoyer won a special election that year to complete her term, and has held the seat since.